 Navan Civic Space

-The competition brief was to reconfigure the existing surface car park as a new urban space, which would function as a civic focus for the town, an everyday meeting place with shopping, cafes and pubs, and a venue for festivals and events, as well as giving the County Meath town a focus which it currently lacks.
+The competition brief was to reconfigure the town centre car park as a civic space, which would function as an everyday shopping and meeting place, as a venue for festivals and events, as well as giving the County Meath town a focus which it currently lacks.

 Client: Navan Town Council

 Reference: Joe Crockett, Town Manager